EventSaucePHP/BackOff/README.md

 use EventSauce\BackOff\ExponentialBackOffStrategy;

 $backOff = new ExponentialBackOffStrategy(
-    100, // initial delay in microseconds
+    100000, // initial delay in microseconds, 0.1 seconds
     15, //  max number of tries
     2500000, // (optional) max delay in microseconds, default 2.5 seconds 2.0, // (optional) base to control the growth factor, default 2.0